braunbearded/home/README.md

 WIP

 # Contribution
-Any help is much appriotionated.
+Any help is much appreciated.
 Don't be to harsh please, some of the files were born after a long day/night.